MIbrahim-Nasir/Data-Science/Land Status Survey No.s Project/Version 1/README.md

 Gives the list of survey numbers.

-No support for user input errors or user-firendly inputs
+No support for user input errors or user-friendly inputs